July 20, 2020

-Vietnam opened end of June a museum dedicated to journalism in its capital Ha Noi with the mission of preserving the journalistic cultural heritage illustrating the significant events of Vietnam.
+Vietnam opened a museum dedicated to journalism at the end of June in its capital, Ha Noi, with the mission of preserving the journalistic cultural heritage illustrating the significant events of Vietnam.
 For the opening, the Association of Journalists of Vietnam, tutor of the museum, launched a major campaign to collect objects throughout the country to recover photos, old cameras, and computers in addition to the existing collection of the association.

 “These objects are very valuable, not only for donors but also for the common heritage of the Vietnamese press.
 They need to be carefully preserved.
 The museum has received enthusiastic support from journalists and media outlets in the country.
 Since 2017, we have collected more than 20,000 artifacts,” shared Trân Thi Kim Hoa, director of the Vietnamese Press Museum.
 The soul of these objects can be now preserved and displayed for all, and every film, newspaper, photo or artifact related to journalism and journalists is forever attributed as an invaluable and irreplaceable historical value.
 The exhibitions are organized in five different chronological periods – 1865-1925, 1925-45, 1945-54, 1954-75, and 1975-present.